-In planning and performing our audit of the financial statements of Topeka Development Corporation as of and for the period ended December 31, 2023, in accordance with auditing standards generally accepted in the United States of America, we considered Topeka Development Corporation's system of internal control over financial reporting (internal control) as a basis for designing auditing procedures
+In planning and performing our audit of the financial statements of Topeka Development Corporation as of and for the year ended December 31, 2024, in accordance with auditing standards generally accepted in the United States of America, we considered the Organization's system of internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Organization's internal control.
+Accordingly, we do not express an opinion on the effectiveness of the Organization's internal control.